yuanshi1/yuanshi1.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at MIT Operations Research Center, co-advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and Prof. [Joann de Zegher](https://www.jfdezegher.com/).
+I am a third year PhD student at MIT Operations Research Center, advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and previously, Prof. [Joann de Zegher](https://www.jfdezegher.com/).

 My research interests lie broadly in analytics and mechanism design for social good, with applications in healthcare and sustainability.
-My current research agenda focuses on developing analytics tools and game theoretic models for improving livelihood and promoting sustainability in smallholder supply chains.
+My current research agenda focuses on developing analytics tools and game theoretic models for (i) improving livelihood and promoting sustainability in smallholder supply chains and (ii) nonprofit operations.

 Prior to MIT, I have worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bechelor's degree in Natural Sciences from University of Cambridge and my Master's degree in Management Science and Engineering from Stanford University.
 I grew up in China (Hangzhou) and Singapore.